 Chill the dough while you prepare the filling.
 Since you don’t have to worry about the pie crust shrinking while baking, chilling it for at least 30 minutes isn’t required.
 However, you don’t want the butter and cream cheese to melt while you’re mixing the blueberries so stick in the fridge until ready to use.

 The filling is easy as 1-2-3.
 Gently toss the blackberries with the seasonings and it’s good to go.
 Fresh strawberries, blueberries, raspberries, peaches, really any fresh fruit would go well in this galette.
+You can also use frozen instead of fresh.

 The addition of cream cheese will make the crust brown a little quicker.
 If you notice your crust getting a little too dark before it’s done baking, simply cover with foil.